gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

    - Don't select any of the boxes under Select a runtime
    - Select a machine = C4 [1]
    - Public/private = set to preferred option
-   - Under Advanced options
+   - Under Advanced options:
-     - Change the Workspace URL field from `https://github.com/gradient-ai/TensorFlow` to `https://github.com/gradient-ai/Gradient-Boosted-Trees-and-AutoML` to point to this repository.
-The other options can remain the same.
+     - Set the Workspace URL field to `https://github.com/gradient-ai/Gradient-Boosted-Trees-and-AutoML` to point to this repository
      - Set the Container Name to `tensorflow/tensorflow:2.4.1-gpu-jupyter` [2,3]
      - Set the Container command to `jupyter notebook --allow-root --ip=0.0.0.0 --no-browser --NotebookApp.trust_xheaders=True --NotebookApp.disable_check_xsrf=False --NotebookApp.allow_remote_access=True --NotebookApp.allow_origin='*'`
+     - The other options can remain unset
    - Start the Notebook
  - Once the Notebook has started, navigate to the `Notebook/` directory and click `automl_in_h2o.ipynb` to run the Notebook in the same way as from the Showcase
  - You can rename the notebook from "Untitled" if you want, using the GUI